Art Historian and Curator

 These are some of the questions that guide my work as an art historian and curator with a particular interest in photography and print culture in the Americas and Europe.

 I hold an undergraduate degree from the Universidad Católica Andrés Bello in Caracas (Law, 1999), an M.A. from Hunter College (Art History, 2012), and a Ph.D. from New York University (Spanish and Portuguese, 2019).
 My work focuses on the production and circulation of photographic images, emphasizing questions of gender, mobility, and cultural exchange.
 My published scholarship showcases my ability to think critically about issues of cultural production from a transnational, interdisciplinary perspective.
+My current book project (Culture Brokers: Ethnographic Photography by European Women in Latin America) considers the production of photographic images under conditions of unequal conviviality and their transnational circulation through a wide range of print materials and exhibitions.

 Photograph: Peter Adamik.